alastairreid/RelatedWork/about.md

 It is probably a bad idea to copy the content of this site – you will learn more by trying to write your own summaries and notes.
-But, by all means, copy the framework/scripts and, if it is relevant, my list of interesting papers.
+But, by all means, copy the Jekyll framework and scripts and, if it is relevant to you, my list of interesting papers.
+(But maybe you should consider using a wiki instead?)

 ## Building the site